sunlightpolicy/opendatapoliciesstatic/browse/index.md

 You can also [browse by state](/browse/states/) or see a list of all the policies [alphabetically](/browse/all/) or [by date](/browse/by-date/).

+See our list of [Open Data Policy Guidelines](/guidelines/) and what text from different policies matches those guidelines.

 Do you know of an open-data policy that's not listed here?
 [Let us know here](/add-a-policy/)!

 Are you interested in writing your own open-data policy?
 Check out some of our resources [here](http://whatworkscities.sunlightfoundation.com/#section-h2-05).